tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

 programmed into the routers.
 The SR instructions are contained within a packet in the form of a First-in First-out stack dictating the forwarding decisions of successive routers.
-Segment routing may be used to choose a path sufficiently short to be capable of providing sufficiently low end- to-end latency but does not influence the queueing of individual packets in each router along that pat
+Segment routing may be used to choose a path sufficiently short to be capable of providing a low end-to-end latency but does not influence the queueing of individual packets in each router along that path.

-TSN is required for networks transporting time sensitive traffic, that is, packets that are required to be delivered to their final destination by a given time.
+TSN is required for networks transporting such time sensitive traffic, whose packets are required to be delivered to their final destination by a given time.

-### Stack-based Methods for Latency Control
+### Stack Based Methods for Latency Control

 One efficient data structure for inserting local deadlines into the headers is a "stack", similar to that used in Segment Routing to